-- 49. All employment outside the House and any sources of remuneration which do not fall clearly within any other category should be registered here.
-When registering employment, Members should state the employing organisation, the nature of its business (where this is not self-evident) and the nature of the post that they hold in the organisation. - 50.
-Members who have paid posts as consultants or advisers should indicate the nature of the consultancy or advice given, for example "management consultant", "legal adviser" or "public affairs consultant".
-They should, in the case of public affairs consultancies, give careful consideration to paragraph 8(d) of the Code and the accompanying guidance, and should also list their clients under category 3. - 51.
-Occasional income or benefits from speeches, lecturing, broadcasting or journalism which exceeds £1,000 in the course of a calendar year from a single source should be registered under this category and the source should be identified.
+49. All employment outside the House and any sources of remuneration which do not fall clearly within any other category should be registered here.
+When registering employment, Members should state the employing organisation, the nature of its business (where this is not self-evident), the nature of the post that they hold in the organisation and the precise source of each individual payment made for services personally provided by the Member (except where disclosure of the information would be contrary to any established professional duty of privacy or confidentiality).
+"Employing organisation" includes partnerships and limited liability partnerships (LLPs).

+50. Members who have paid posts as consultants or advisers should indicate the nature of the consultancy or advice given, for example "management consultant", "legal adviser" or "public affairs consultant".
+They should, in the case of public affairs consultancies, give careful consideration to paragraph 8(d) of the Code and the accompanying guidance, and should also list their clients under category 3.

+51. Occasional income or benefits from speeches, lecturing, broadcasting or journalism which exceeds $\pounds 1,000$ in the course of a calendar year from a single source should be registered under this category and the source should be identified.

-- 52. Membership of Lloyd's should be registered under this category.
+52. Membership of Lloyd's should be registered under this category.
 Members who have resigned from Lloyd's should continue to register their interest as long as syndicates in which they have participated continue to have years of account which are open or in run-off.
-Members of Lloyd's are also required to disclose the categories of insurance business which they are underwriting. - 53.
-Members who have previously practised a profession may register that profession under this category with a bracketed remark such as "[non-practising]" after the entry. - 54.
-Members are not required to register pension arrangements, unless conditions are attached to the continuing receipt of the pension that a reasonable Member of the public might regard as likely to influence their conduct as parliamentarians.
-Such conditions attaching to pensions from European Union institutions do not normally require the pension to be registered or declared in proceedings in the House. - 55.
-Membership of the House is not to be registered under this category. - 56.
-The amount of remuneration in respect of interests falling within this category is not disclosed.
+Members of Lloyd's are also required to disclose the categories of insurance business which they are underwriting.

+53. Members who have previously practised a profession may register that profession under this category with a bracketed remark such as "[non-practising]" after the entry.

+54. Members are not required to register pension arrangements, unless conditions are attached to the continuing receipt of the pension that a reasonable Member of the public might regard as likely to influence their conduct as parliamentarians.
+Such conditions attaching to pensions from European Union institutions do not normally require the pension to be registered or declared in proceedings in the House.

+55. Membership of the House is not to be registered under this category.

+56. The amount of remuneration in respect of interests falling within this category is not disclosed.
 The contract does not need to be deposited with the Registrar.